eingaeph/pip.imbue.hood/README.md

   http://viewsourcecode.org links to a valuable tutorial by Jeremy.Ruten who works with Sanfilippo's code.
 Ruten works at a deeper level and renders this work a partial redundancy.
 But possibly his work is not directly usable for the this project.
-The project's goal is "achieving a primary school understanding of kilo.c" whereas Ruten, at the least, works at the high school level.
+This project's goal is "achieving a teachable primary school understanding of kilo.c" whereas Ruten, at the least, works at the high school level.

-  Code modifications to Kilo in UPD format to reduce the temptation to rewrite.
+  Code modifications to kilo.c in UPD format to reduce the temptation to rewrite.

   Scaffold Code Snippets (SCAFFOLD.md)

-  Modifications to Kilo (UPD format)
+  Modifications to kilo.c (UPD format)

   B. Trace representative source executable statements as tasks are
      carried out